websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/including-default-resources-with-fragments.md

 # Including Default Resources in Fragments

-When creating Page Fragments, you can upload image resources (e.g. `.gif`, `.jpg`, `.jpeg`, or `.png`) with your Fragment Collection to make them available from the Collection, rather than relying on resources uploaded in other areas of your Site (e.g. Documents and Media).
-When your Fragment Collection is exported, the images are included with it, making the Collection easier to maintain.
-Here, You'll learn how to include resources with your Fragment Collection:
+When creating Page Fragments, you can upload image resources (e.g. `.gif`, `.jpg`, `.jpeg`, or `.png`) with your Fragment Collection to make them available from the Collection, rather than relying on resources uploaded to other applications, like Documents and Media.
+When your Fragment Collection is exported, the images come with it, making the Collection easier to maintain.
+Here's how to include resources with your Fragment Collection:

 1. [Import a Fragment Collection with Resources](#import-a-fragment-collection-with-resources)
 1. [Include a New Resource](#include-a-new-resource)